Medical Director & CEO Consultant Nephrologist and

 Autoimmune diseases including autoimmune vacuities, lupus, etc.

-Dialysis and its long-term complications – dialysis includes hemodialysis as well as peritoneal dialysis
+Dialysis and its long-term complications – dialysis includes hemodialysis as

 Effects of diseases like diabetes and high blood pressure on kidneys